DataDog/hiring-engineers/answers.md

 ####The Creative Chart
 ![Creative Chart](https://lh3.googleusercontent.com/G4NcofrE7os0vYUWlopwydMUtC8OAZ1HXAox_S2Zey4=s0 "OriginalGraph.png")
 For this chart I decided to display 3 data streams that are strongly correlated.
 Indeed, the number of sent packet, the latency and the page views, show the reactivity of the web site to a certain 'stimulation'.
 Plus, we can identify the pattern of system reactivity with the input (number of packet sent), the behaviour of the system (which is the latency) and the output of the system (which is the page views).
-I chose to display with 3 different type of representations and color so it is clearer.
+I chose to display with 3 different type of representations and colors so it is clearer.
 PS: I wanted to correlate with my system's data (network IO, CPU...) but the values were too different to be represented together, and I didn't find an easy way (without coding) to compute a log scale.

 ----------